The Installer's View: Field Service Needs Product Identity

 The Two Moments That Define Product Lifetime Value

-Moment one: installation.
-A boiler, industrial compressor, or commercial refrigeration unit that is commissioned correctly will perform better, fail less, and generate fewer warranty claims.
-Poor installation is responsible for an estimated 40–60% of early-in-life failures across HVAC and industrial equipment categories.
-The Building Services Research and Information Association (BSRIA) has documented that commissioning failures — incomplete or incorrect setup procedures — are a leading driver of early equipment degradation, underscoring the value of structured digital commissioning records.
-Yet the installer typically has no real-time, product-specific resource to guide them through commissioning.
+What are the critical inflection points where product identity delivers the most value for durable goods manufacturers?
+Every durable good has two.
+The first is installation: a boiler, industrial compressor, or commercial refrigeration unit commissioned correctly performs better, fails less, and generates fewer warranty claims.
+Poor installation causes an estimated 40–60% of early-in-life failures across HVAC and industrial equipment categories.
+The Building Services Research and Information Association (BSRIA) has documented that commissioning failures — incomplete or incorrect setup procedures — are a leading driver of early equipment degradation.
+Yet most installers have no real-time, product-specific resource to guide them.
+The second moment is the first service call.
+When a technician arrives at a machine running for 18 months, they have no context: no firmware version, no replacement history, no prior fault codes.
+Without a product-level record, every service call starts from zero.
+Product identity changes both moments — if designed with the professional user in mind.

 What Installers Need at Commissioning